 Improves pool safety.
 Keeping a constant temperature prevents bacteria and algae from growing in hot temperatures.
 It also reduces the chance of encountering breathing issues due to cold water temperatures.

 Boosts sanitation efforts.
 Maintaining constant pool temperature improves chlorine, saltwater, and other pool sanitation measures.
 Keeping consistently cool pool temperatures also keeps algae and bacteria away.

 Saves energy and money.
 Having pool pumps with timer systems lets you select certain times you’ll heat your pool rather than keeping it on constantly.
 Setting such time limits saves energy expended on heating/cooling your pool, which translates to money saved.

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 The perfect pool temperature depends on your size, age, and gender.
-It also depends on whether you plan to use your pool for leisure, physical therapy, to train an infant to swim, or for swim training.
+It also depends on whether you plan to use your pool for leisure, physical therapy, training an infant to swim, or exercise.

 Once you find the perfect pool temperature, maintaining it depends on the type of pool pump you have.